 Your child’s vaccination history also plays a key role in their overall risk for meningitis.
 While some people may feel apprehensive about vaccinations, the fact is that the meningitis vaccine continues to be the most reliable form of protection against this type of infection.

-The meningococcal conjugate vaccination (MCV4) is recommended by the CDC for anyone at risk for meningitis.
+The meningococcal conjugate vaccination (MCV4) is recommended by the for anyone at risk for meningitis.
 This is a long-term vaccine that’s usually first administered in preteens.
 It protects against the four most common types of meningococcal bacterial meningitis only.
 Children who get MCV4 at age 11 will usually need a booster shot by the time they’re 16 years old.

 Another vaccination option is called the serogroup B meningococcal vaccine (MenB).
 This is designed to also protect against another type of meningococcal bacterial meningitis, but with more short-term results.